harrycresswell/hc/content/page/about.md

 +++

-If you are here for the first time, I made this site as a place to share my experience of **designing and coding websites**.
+If you are here for the first time, I made this site as a place to share my experience of **designing and coding websites** and running a **a solo business**.

-You will find me writing about useful topics such as **design, development and marketing**.
-A few of the essential skills it takes to **build a successful solo business**.

-I'm also using it as a place to document my design process, build useful tools, and record **everything I'm learning from books, articles and various other material**.
+I'm also using it as a place to document my design process and record **everything I'm learning from books, articles and various other material**.

 Hopefully you might pick up some useful lessons whilst you're here.

 ## A little more about me

 I started teaching myself design and code in 2006 whilst I was studying art.

-I tried a *"real job"* in Insurance after graduating, but in 2010 I quit to focus on **making websites for a living**.
-I quickly realised my time was better spent doing something I enjoyed — helping people solve problems with design.
+I tried a *"real job"* in Insurance after graduating university, but quit in 2010 to focus on **making websites for a living** and other creative pursuits.

-My **mission for 2017** is to utilise my **background in art and printmaking** (which I often neglect) — combined with my skills as a developer — to help others achieve their goals.

-Right now i'm living between London and Hamburg where **I work remotely** with a handful of clients.
+Right now I'm living between London and Hamburg where **I work remotely** with a handful of clients.
 When I'm not at my desk I enjoy hiking, climbing and taking pictures.

 {{< img class="image-wrapper" src="harry-cresswell.jpg" caption="This is me!
 It's nice to meet you." >}}